Epic will lose over $300M on Epic Games Store exclusives, can afford it easily

 Citing depositions from Epic Games Store VP and GM Steve Allison and Epic VP of business development Joe Kreiner, Apple says that Epic lost $181 million on the Epic Games Store in 2019, projected a loss of $273 million last year, and projects another loss of $139 million this year.
 Added up, that's nearly $600 million that the Epic Games Store will need to recoup before it'll be profitable on the whole.
 Apple points out that Epic doesn't think that'll happen until 2027.

 Epic puts a more positive spin on its finances in its arguments, saying that it expects the Epic Games Store to be profitable on a yearly basis by 2023.
-And what Apple calls losing money, Epic might call investing.
-Epic maintains that, eventually, its 12 percent revenue cut will be enough to sustain the store.
+And what Apple calls losing money, Epic would call investing money.
+This spending is all part of the plan, says the company, and its 12 percent revenue cut will eventually be enough to sustain the store.

 "EGS is not yet profitable at its current scale and stage of development because it has front-loaded its marketing and user acquisition costs to gain market share," reads Epic's filing, citing CEO Tim Sweeney.